BANCO PRODUCTS (INDIA) LIMITED VADODARA

 Report on the audit of the standalone financial statements

 We have audited the accompanying standalone financial statements of Banco Products(India) Limited ("the Company") which comprise the Balance Sheet as at 31stMarch 2021 the Statement of Profit and Loss (including other comprehensive income)and Cash Flow Statement and Statement of Changes in Equity for the year then ended and asummary of significant accounting policies and other explanatory information (hereinafterreferred to as "the standalone financial statements").

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 ("the Act") in the manner so required and give a trueand fair view in conformity with the Indian Accounting Standards prescribed under section133 of the Act read with the Companies (Indian Accounting Standards) Rules 2015 asamended (Ind AS) and other accounting principles generally accepted in Indiaof the state of affairs of the Company as at 31 March 2019 and its profit TotalComprehensive Income its cash flows and the changes in equity for the year ended on thatdate.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 ("the Act") in the manner so required and give a trueand fair view in conformity with the Indian Accounting Standards prescribed under section133 of the Act read with the Companies (Indian Accounting Standards) Rules 2015 asamended ("Ind AS") and other accounting principles generally accepted in Indiaof the state of affairs of the Company as at 31st March 2021 and its profittotal comprehensive income changes in equity and its cash flows for the year ended onthat date.

 Basis for Opinion